 How a network with breaks still delivers

 Networks like this do not route the way the internet does.
 Link schedules are computed ahead of time from orbital geometry — a contact plan — and traffic waits out gaps onboard instead of being dropped.
 A message may ride a relay for twenty minutes before its next link rises.
-Delivery is decided by geometry first and software second, which is why the orbits above matter more than any protocol.
-That discipline — scheduled contacts, custody, store-and-forward — is what the Tolerant Interplanetary Network (TIN) research program formalizes and tests.

 Go further